-- the base fine to be determined based on 'the turnover generated in the relevant market, which is directly or indirectly related to the respective competition law infringement'; - the impact and the duration of the infringement will also be taken into account in calculating the base fine; - the Competition Board will take into account factors such as the concerned undertaking's market power, the infringement's nature and the actual or potential damages of the infringement, as well as the geographical scope of the violation;
+- the base fine to be determined based on 'the turnover generated in the relevant market, which is directly or indirectly related to the respective competition law infringement'; - the impact and the duration of the infringement will also be taken into account in calculating the base fine;

-- the three aggravating factors are (i) being the leader or the initiator of the infringement, (ii) coercion, (iii) non-compliance to commitments previously made to the Competition Board and recidivism; which increase the base fine by half or one-fold; - the Competition Board is obliged to reduce the fine when mitigation factors exist, without any discretion; - the Competition Board has the discretion to increase the fines in certain cases, with the intent to ensure deterrence; and - where the administrative fine would compromise the ability of maintaining the respective undertaking's economic activities, the Board can reduce the fine upon request.
+- the Competition Board will take into account factors such as the concerned undertaking's market power, the infringement's nature and the actual or potential damages of the infringement, as well as the geographical scope of the violation; - the three aggravating factors are (i) being the leader or the initiator of the infringement, (ii) coercion, (iii) non-compliance to commitments previously made to the Competition Board and recidivism; which increase the base fine by half or one-fold; - the Competition Board is obliged to reduce the fine when mitigation factors exist, without any discretion; - the Competition Board has the discretion to increase the fines in certain cases, with the intent to ensure deterrence; and - where the administrative fine would compromise the ability of maintaining the respective undertaking's economic activities, the Board can reduce the fine upon request.

-Finally, the following key legislative texts have been announced and enacted in 2013 and 2014:
+Finally, the following key legislative texts have been announced and enacted between 2013 and 2015:

-- Guidelines on Exclusionary Abusive Conducts by Companies in Dominant Positions; enacted on 29 January 2014; - Block Exemption Communiqué on Specialization Agreements (Communiqué No: 2013/3), entered into force on 26 July 2013; - Guidelines on Undertakings Concerned, Turnover and Ancillary Restraints in Mergers and Acquisitions, enacted on 26 March 2013; - Guidelines on Active Cooperation for the Exposure of Cartels, enacted on 17 April 2013; - Guidelines on the Protection of Horizontal Agreements in line with Article 4 and 5 of the Competition Law Act No. 4054, enacted on 30 April 2013; - Guidelines on the Assessment of Horizontal Mergers and Acquisitions, enacted on 4 June 2013; - Guidelines on the Assessment of Non-horizontal Mergers and Acquisitions, enacted on 4 June 2013; - Guidelines on Cases Considered as Merger and Acquisition and Concept of Control, enacted on 16 July 2013; and - Guidelines on General Principles of Exemption, enacted on 28 November 2013.
+- Guidelines on the Evaluation of the Abuse of Dominance Through Discriminatory Practices, enacted on 7 April 2014; - Guidelines on Exclusionary Abusive Conducts by Companies in Dominant Positions, enacted on 29 January 2014; - Block Exemption Communiqué on Specialization Agreements (Communiqué No: 2013/3), entered into force on 26 July 2013; - Guidelines on Undertakings Concerned, Turnover and Ancillary Restraints in Mergers and Acquisitions, enacted on 26 March 2013; - Guidelines on Active Cooperation for the Exposure of Cartels, enacted on 17 April 2013; - Guidelines on the Protection of Horizontal Agreements in line with articles 4 and 5 of the Competition Law Act No. 4054, enacted on 30 April 2013; - Guidelines on the Assessment of Horizontal Mergers and Acquisitions, enacted on 4 June 2013; - Guidelines on the Assessment of Non-horizontal Mergers and Acquisitions, enacted on 4 June 2013; - Guidelines on Cases Considered as Merger and Acquisition and Concept of Control, enacted on 16 July 2013; and - Guidelines on General Principles of Exemption, enacted on 28 November 2013.